Is My Computer Okay?

 What’s a blog post without a little drama…

 All computers will eventually fail, so it’s important to have all of the same disaster recovery pieces in place that are required as part of your cybersecurity plan.
-The two main components of any plan are a good offsite data backup service, and a written data recovery plan that lays out the step by step process on how to move your data from the offsite backup to a new computer.
+The two main components of any plan are a good off-site data backup service, and a written data recovery plan that lays out the step-by-step process on how to move your data from the offsite backup to a new computer.
+Remember this, recovering from a failed computer is as much about regaining access to your accounts as it is restoring your files.
+A good recovery plan includes both.

 If you haven’t done so already, also take a look at our DIY cybersecurity solution for some practical tips on how to set up the rest of the protection against hackers.